-In this post we will discuss about the App life cycle management in SharePoint 2013.
-Also you can check out my previous posts on:
+In this post, we will discuss the App lifecycle management in SharePoint 2013.
+Also, you can check out my previous posts on:

 Following Managing the App Life Cycle in SharePoint 2013: